sorghumking/catalinaFileChooserAccessTest/README.md

 - Download appbundler-1.0ea.jar at [https://github.com/rlabduke/javadev/tree/master/lib/appbundler]
 - Move appbundler-1.0ea.jar to the [Ant root]/lib dir.
 - In CatalinaFileChooserAccessTest dir, run `ant appbundler` to create an app bundle in the build_appbundler dir.
 - Double-click to launch CatalinaFileChooserAccessTest.app.
-Documents/Desktop/Downloads contents *are* accessible in JFileChooser after expected "CatalinaFileChooserAccessTest.app would like to access the [folder name] folder" prompts.
+Documents/Desktop/Downloads contents *are* accessible in JFileChooser. after expected "CatalinaFileChooserAccessTest.app would like to access the [folder name] folder" prompts.